IUTCS-24-OpenAPI-Hackathon/IUBAT-BlockBuster/README.md

 ## Development Guidelines We've followed for project
 - **Code Management**: All code and documentation must be managed within the provided GitHub repository .
 - **API Usage**: Use free or freemium APIs and adhere to good API consumption practices
-- **Coding Standards**: Follow best coding practices for clean and maintainable code
+- **Coding Standards**: Followed best coding practices for clean and maintainable code
-- **Frontend Design**: Create a user-friendly and intuitive interface with responsive design
+- **Frontend Design**: Created a user-friendly and intuitive interface with responsive design
 - **Testing**: Automation tests are optional but recommended.
-- **Documentation**: Thoroughly document the project, detailing architecture, APIs used, and challenges faced.
+- **Documentation**: Thoroughly document the project, detailing architecture, APIs used, and challenges we've faced.

 ## Contribution
 - **Community Engagement**: Users can contribute information about new or unlisted local attractions